-The DJW School of Acting Promise on Child Protection: Each student is under the care of The DJW School of Acting at any age, however if the student is aged 18 or below then they will be classed as Priority in the Child Protection Promise held at the school.
+The DJW Promise on Child Protection: Each student is under the care of DJW Talent at any age, however if the student is aged 18 or below then they will be classed as Priority in the Child Protection Promise held at DJW Talent.
 Appropriate measures will be taken to ensure effective safeguarding is being enforced.
-The DJW School cannot prevent unpredictable events from taking place, however; the school can implement safety measures to attempt prevention.
+DJW cannot prevent unpredictable events from taking place, however; can and should implement safety measures to attempt prevention.
 We recognise that high self- esteem, confidence, peer support and clear lines of communication with trusted adults helps all children, and especially those at risk of or suffering physical, sexual or mental abuse.
 The school will establish and maintain an ethos where students feel secure and are encouraged to talk, and we promise to listen to all students concerns and most importantly they will always be taken seriously.
 The student should be given opportunities to talk and their wishes and feelings listened to and taken into account.

-The DJW School will ensure that students know that there are adults in the school who they can approach if they are worried or are in any difficulty or at risk.
-The programme will include activities and opportunities for discussions which equip students with the skills they need to stay safe and / or communicate their fears or concerns about any form of abuse or discomfort due to physical, sexual or mental harm (Neglect and other) DJW will ensure that every effort will be made to establish effective working relationships with parents and staff and students at the School.
+DJW will ensure that students know that there are adults in the school who they can approach if they are worried or are in any difficulty or at risk.
+The programme will include activities and opportunities for discussions which equip students with the skills they need to stay safe and / or communicate their fears or concerns about any form of abuse or discomfort due to physical, sexual or mental harm (Neglect and other) DJW will ensure that every effort will be made to establish effective working relationships with parents and staff and students.